 All collateral shall be subject to inspection and audit by the Investment Officer or the Authority's independent auditors.
-A monthly report listing the collateral must be provided to the Authority.

 Financial institutions serving as depositories will be required to sign a depository contract with the Authority, when applicable.
 The collateralized deposit portion of the contract shall define the Authority's rights to the collateral in case of default, bankruptcy, or closing and shall establish a perfected security interest in compliance with federal and state regulations.
 Additionally, the contract must be approved by the Board of Directors or designated committee of the depository and a copy of the meeting minutes or adopted resolution must be delivered to the Authority.